-They also loved to explore for new trade routes and traded with almost every country of the then known world, and in their search for new lands, the Vikings even crossed the Atlantic and reached America 500 years before Columbus.
+They also loved to explore new trade routes and trade with almost every country of the then known world, and in their search for new lands, the Vikings even crossed the Atlantic and reached America 500 years before Columbus.

 Did the Vikings wear helmets with horns? #1